 While not a requirement for all programmes, some institutions may ask you to complete a postgraduate interview.
 To ensure you secure a place on your preferred course, take a look at these example Masters interview questions

 Admissions tutors use postgraduate interviews to establish whether you're committed to, and prepared for, study at Masters or PhD level.
 While less formal than job interviews, you still need to take academic interviews seriously - your ambitions to pursue further study depends on your performance.

 You'll be asked a variety of questions focusing on your preparedness for postgraduate life.
 Below are some of the most common postgraduate interview questions.

 Can you tell me about yourself?

-This question gives you the opportunity to emphasise things that perhaps you didn't articulate very strongly in your CV or initial postgraduate application.
-You can discuss your education and work experience, highlighting your achievements and qualifications.
+It also gives you the opportunity to emphasise things that you didn't articulate strongly in your CV, postgraduate application or personal statement.
+You'll need to discuss your education and work experience, highlighting your achievements and qualifications.

-Avoid talking for too long and don't go into great detail about your social life.
-While the interviewer isn't interested in a long list of your hobbies, you can explain how your non-academic background - in combination with your undergraduate degree - has prepared you for postgraduate study.
+Bear in mind that the interviewer isn't interested in unrelated hobbies or your social life, instead focus on how your non-academic background - in combination with your undergraduate degree - has prepared you for postgraduate study.

 What are your strengths?

-You shouldn't mention anything that is irrelevant or obvious, or things that any graduate in any discipline should have, such as the ability to use email, social media or word processors.
-You need to sell yourself here, but make sure you don't sound too boastful either.
+Avoid mention of anything irrelevant or obvious, or things that a graduate in any discipline will have, such as the ability to write essays, use email, social media or word processors.
+Sell yourself here, but make sure you don't sound too boastful either.

 What are your weaknesses?